5 Amazing Things That Happen When You Ignore Negative People

-"Defining a negative person in your life is really a matter of thinking about how they make you feel whenever you're around them or talk to them.
-Do they make you feel drained, depressed, or like you can't wait to get away from them?"
+"Defining a negative person in your life is really a matter of thinking about how they make you feel whenever you're around them or talk to them."

 Negative people may appear charming at first, even happy.
 But, as time goes on, you'll start to figure out that there is not much that can satisfy a perpetually negative person.

 Even if they won the lottery they would find something negative to say about it.
 They can be happy for very short bursts but only if their ego has been boosted in some way.